 When starting The Iodine Protocol, or just increasing our unrefined salt intake, we may find ourselves dislodging and detoxing bromine.
 Bromine is iodine’s evil sibling that makes it harder for our body to remain saturated with iodine.
 Today’s environment of new products gassing off, medications and food ingredients etc are overloading us with bromine while most of us are not exposed to much iodine at all.

-Because they are not chemically bound to material but incorporated during manufacturing or sprayed on afterward, they routinely escape as vapor or airborne particles that tend to stick to surfaces or settle in dust.
+- Because bromine is not chemically bound to the material but is instead incorporated during manufacturing or sprayed on afterward, they routinely escape as vapor or airborne particles that tend to stick to surfaces or settle in dust.

 Is it really that bad for us?

-A child’s exposure to bromine, whether before or after birth, is associated with poorer attention, fine motor coordination and cognition.
-3
+- A child’s exposure to bromine, whether before or after birth, is associated with poorer attention, fine motor coordination, and cognition.
+5

 How are we exposed to bromine?